This is a super-detailed Wix review and a complete guide on when to use it.

 This doesn’t matter though.
 Anyone who is serious about a website will have/ want their own domain anyway, and Wix knows this.

 The whole point of a free Wix plan is to try before you buy, thereby allowing you to use Wix yourself without any financial commitment.
 Get started on a Wix sub-domain by designing your site fully, thereby ensuring you can do what you want, then upgrade accordingly.

 It’s risk free which is a massive selling point, especially for a start up or small business with limited cash flow.

-The unlimited plan at £8.50 (approx. $10.50) per month makes the most sense to me because it comes with everything you need including unlimited bandwidth.
+The unlimited plan at £8.50 (approx. $10.50) per month makes the most sense because it comes with everything needed including unlimited bandwidth.

 Having said that, priority support is included on the business VIP and VIP plan if extra peace of mind on the technical side is important to you.

-For every advantage Wix has to offer the, business VIP plan includes unlimited video and bandwidth, round-the-clock priority support, and professional logo design.
+For every advantage Wix has to offer the, business VIP plan includes unlimited video and bandwidth, round-the-clock priority support, professional logo design and their analytics app.

 Bandwidth measures how much data can be sent over a specific connection in a given amount of time.
 More bandwidth generally means more data can load per second which should mean faster load times, particularly if your site traffic increases.